dengdenglele/cheat-sheet/README.md

 git commit --allow-empty -m "creates a new commmit, even if there are no changes in the repository" git fetch --prune # check, if remote branches still exist.
 If not, then remove information about origin locally git log --oneline

+git config core.sshCommand "ssh -i /path/to/your/private_key" # use specific ssh key for a repo git config --get core.sshCommand # verify if specific key is used in ./repo/.git/config
 ```

 ## gpg